 Other diseases to consider when traveling to Southeast Asia are Dengue and Malaria.
-These two diseases are more common in Asia and quite dangerous.
-But this is not a reason to stop visiting Southeast Asia.
-The chances of getting them are minimal.
+These two are more common in Asia and quite dangerous, but should not be a reason to not visit Southeast Asia as the chances of getting them are minimal.

-There is a treatment to prevent malaria.
+There is a treatment to prevent Malaria.
 This treatment is done before, during and after the trip.
-In addition, some experts recommend not to undergo this treatment since it can hide the symptoms of previously contracted Malaria aggravating the situation.
-In any case, following the treatment or not, it is a personal decision that you must take.
+Some experts recommend not to undergo this treatment since it can hide the symptoms of previously contracted Malaria and aggravate the situation.
+In any case, it is a personal decision whether to or not follow the treatment.

-We do not follow the malaria prevention treatment.
-If you make this decision you should be alert to any signs of fever as it could be Dengue or Malaria.
-As soon as the first symptoms begin, contact your travel insurance.
+We did not follow the Malaria prevention treatment.
+If you make this decision, you should pay attention to any signs of fever as it could be Dengue or Malaria.
+Contact your travel insurance as soon as first signs of symptoms begin.

-Even so, mosquitoes will bite you.
-But don’t worry, that doesn’t mean you have been infected by one of these diseases.
+Even so, mosquitoes will still bite you.
+But don’t worry, that doesn’t necessarily mean you have been infected by one of these diseases.

-No visa is required for tourists in Singapore if you have a Spanish passport or from any South American country.
-Although it is necessary to fulfill certain requirements to enter the country:
+No visa is required for tourists in Singapore if you have a Spanish passport or are from any South American country, although there are certain requirements to enter the country:

 - Have a passport that does not expire in the next 6 months.

-- A flight leaving the country for the next 90 days.
+- A flight leaving the country for within next 90 days.

 - Certificate of vaccination of yellow fever in the cases mentioned above.

-If you have any doubt or want to verify that they have not changed these requirements you can visit the official website of immigration in Singapore.
+If you have any doubt or want to verify that they have not changed these requirements you can visit iVisa for an update.